 New permits and certain permit amendments/revisions require public notification.
-The public is made aware of pending permits through an advertisement in the local newspaper.
-Additionally, a copy of the application is retained at the county's public library or online through the State's public access forum for the public review.
+The public is made aware of pending permits by advertisement in the local newspaper.
+Additionally, a copy of the application is retained at the county's public library for the public to review.
 A 30-day comment period follows the last advertisement date to allow the public to submit comments to the regulatory authority.